shanilevy/gradle-bintray-plugin/README.md

 #### Step 3: Add the "bintray" closure to your `build.gradle` file.

-Add the bellow "bintray" closure, adding your bintray user name and key.
+Add the below "bintray" closure with your bintray user name and key.

 You can do it either explicitly: